qw3r/boar-stack-boilerplate/README.md

 # js-boilerplate

+# How to start the project for developing
+- gulp start

+# How to create a build for deployment
+- gulp build

-#How to run tests from command line
+# How to run tests from command line
 - only client side tests - 'gulp client-test'
 - only server side tests - 'gulp server-test'
 - every tests - 'gulp test'